-This South American palm (sometimes sold under its former name, Cocos plumosa) grows 4050 ft. tall, 2025 ft. wide, with an arrow-straight trunk.
+This South American palm (sometimes sold under its former name, Cocos plumosa) grows 4050 feet tall, 2025 feet wide, with an arrow-straight trunk.
 A common lawn and street tree throughout south Florida, though it is weak wooded and prone to breaking or toppling in storms.
-Arching, feathery, glossy, green fronds are 1015 ft. long.
-White summer flowers come in drooping spikes to 3 ft. long; these are followed in winter by copious quantities of decorative (though messy) yellow-orange fruit.
+Arching, feathery, glossy, green fronds are 1015 feet long.
+White summer flowers come in drooping spikes to 3 feet long; these are followed in winter by copious quantities of decorative (though messy) yellow-orange fruit.
 Prefers slightly acid, well-drained soil.
 If grown in alkaline soil, subject to a disfiguring disease called frizzle top, caused by a deficiency of manganese or potassium.
 To prevent it, feed regularly with 8-4-12 palm fertilizer containing manganese.
 Hardy to about 26F.
 A hardier form, usually listed as 'Silver Queen', is a robust grower with a thicker trunk and denser canopy; reports indicate hardiness to 15F.
 Formerly known as Arecastrum romanzoffianum.

 - Full Sun

 - TS (Tropical South) / Zone 11